barbara-xiong/N-Orbit/README.md

 *For calculating sample-level distances, use Image Mode, substituting the constant value for the neighborhood label, e.g. Image1_0.*

-This step takes about 30-60 minutes on the provided 300-neighborhood synthetic dataset using bootstrap sample size 1000 and without parallelization.
+This step takes a few hours on the provided 300-neighborhood synthetic dataset using bootstrap sample size 1000 and without parallelization.
 Runtime scales roughly cubically with N-Orbit bootstrap sample size and quadratically with neighborhood count.
 Parallelization is recommended for a substantially greater number of neighborhoods (1000+) and/or larger N-Orbit bootstrap sample sizes.

 **Step 2b: Compile individual distance calculation runs into a single distance matrix**